Things To Do

 Soccer

-Soccer is one of the most popular sports in Teziutlán, with many local teams and a strong community following.
+Soccer is the most popular sport in Teziutlán, with local teams and enthusiastic fans.

 Volleyball